nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 An event can have any number of points of contact or none at all!
-The venue fields is also optional!
+The venue field is also optional!
 </div>

 Examples: